 How do I avoid issues caused by cascading deleting of objects?

-All Oracle B2C Service Product versions
+Oracle B2C Service Product versions 21C and below

 Use extreme caution when deleting multiple records.
 When records have been deleted, they are completely removed from the database and cannot be retrieved.
 The cascading nature of object deletes can cause unexpected site database activity.
 Depending on the volume of deletes in combination with other site activity this can cause performance issues and even errors, and particularly when deleting incident objects.